Key takeaways:

 Antiviral medications like ritonavir (Norvir)

 If you’re taking any of these medications with clindamycin, certain side effects may be more likely to happen.
 These include diarrhea, nausea and vomiting, skin rashes, and more.
-If you’re experiencing bothersome side effects like these or side effects that don't go away, reach out to your healthcare provider right away.
+If you’re experiencing bothersome side effects like these or side effects that don't go away, reach out to your healthcare team right away.

 Some medications cause certain enzymes in your body to be overactive.
 This can make clindamycin less effective because your body is breaking it down faster than usual.
 As a result, this can lead to an undertreated infection.
 Antibiotic resistance is also possible.
-Make sure to keep an eye out for these medications:Â
+Make sure to keep an eye out for these medications:

-Seizure medications, such as carbamazepine (Tegretol), phenobarbital, and phenytoin (Dilantin, Phenytek)
+Anti-seizure medications, such as carbamazepine (Tegretol), phenobarbital, and phenytoin (Dilantin, Phenytek)

 Antibiotics like rifampin